 There will come a time when the person hired to be in the audition scene with you isn’t all you dreamed they’d be.
 They might sound flat, or may mumble and stumble through their text while you’re giving it your all.
 However, it should never be enough to throw you off your game.

-“Like all acting technique, you need to learn to be self-sufficient in the audition, and overcoming issues with a reader is one of the most useful skills you can attain,” says acting coach and Expert Paul Barry.
+“Like all acting technique, you need to learn to be self-sufficient in the audition, and overcoming issues with a reader is one of the most useful skills you can attain,” says acting coach Paul Barry.
 “Imagine instead, treating your reader in a casting as the actual character opposite you, regardless of how they perform as an actor.
 Let’s say you’re auditioning for the role of their lover in a film.
 The reader is mumbling?
 Imagine your lover, for whom you hold great affection, is mumbling.
 The reader stammers and accidentally skips a line, which throws the scene into confusion.
 Imagine your lover can’t express himself or herself as eloquently as you’d hoped, but you are flattered that they’re trying….
 You can turn anything you receive into anything you want.
 So do it.”

 To get a casting director's attention in the audition room, be professional, come prepared, and deliver your best performance—and then don't take it personally if they still aren't entirely focused.